bumble-tech/live-mosaic/README.md

 **Before starting please make sure to fill your details [here](https://forms.gle/6QxSXJ7SWPtWXrP99) to join the shuffle.**

-The Live Mosaic is a multiplatform application created by lovely Bumble developers using Appyx where we aim to finish a puzzle with content created by Droidcon attendees!
-Pick you photo or text content, add it to puzzle and let it shine on our screen! ✨✨
+The Live Mosaic is a multiplatform application created by lovely Bumble developers using Appyx where we aim to finish a mosaic with content created by Droidcon attendees!
+Pick you photo or text content, add it to the message wall and let it shine on our screen! ✨✨